cdli-gh/blog/_blog/gsoc20/bibliography/posts/15_eval3.md

 The add pages have a similar design with their respective elements.

 ### 2. Admin feature for managing publications data and public features for viewing the publications data
 This involved creation of add, edit and delete functions for the admin for managing the publications.
 Publications index for viewing all the entries along with search options for filtering through the results are also provided.
 Also, the publication view contains publication details along with listing of associated data like artifacts, authors and editors.
-Index and view for public users was also created with display of only published publications and public artifacts along with restrictions on search to make sure that the user is not able get search results using private information.
+Index and view for public users were also created with display of only published publications and public artifacts along with restrictions on search to make sure that the user is not able get search results using private information.

 Publications index (admin):
 <div style="text-align:center">